quadrophobiac/odi-assessment/README.md

 ### Documentation of decisions taken

+### No GUI

+no gui was stipulated so I used ruby rather than employing a web framework because such frameworks would be superfluous here.
+However were this code to be implemented on a live application then better security for the log in would be required

 ####Choice of data persistence

 I do not have experience of building transaction software, so to get a sense of what format to store this data in I did some research.
 It seemed that Magento, Paypal and Mastercard eCommerce APIs were built with JSON objects in mind.
 As such I chose to use a **document based database** rather than a relational database

 ####Modelling the classes

+The brief stipulates that **Organisations** and **People** would be utilising the system

+I have preferred to write a generic customer class which could be at a later point extended via subclasses 'Personal' and 'Organisation'.
+There is nothing in the brief that would distinguish People and Organisation from one another in terms of the behaviour the system would monitor

 By utilising MongoId as a wrapper for a local MongoDB I gained access to the ODM mapping methods which were employed to
 * expedite the relations between the client and transactions classes and persistence of data